-People are coming to church with increasing struggles with pornography, opioid use, drunkenness, eating disorders, social media obsession and other destructive behaviors.
-How can pastors and peers give hope to those they know who are needing help from debilitating sins?
-This year’s CoRE Conference, “New Life: Hope and Help for an Addicted World,” will cover these issues.
-Click for more information about this upcoming conference (March 9-10) or for resources from previous conferences.
+How can pastors and peers give hope to those who need help with debilitating sins?
+This year’s CoRE Conference, “New Life: Hope and Help for an Addicted World,” will focus on equipping believers with biblical truth to help in the fight against destructive sin habits.
+Click for more information about this upcoming conference (March 9-10) or to register now.

 Our seminary meets together for chapel once a week to hear professors, special guests, and students preach from the Word of God.
 In addition, Seminary students are able to attend chapel with the rest of the University on the other week days.
 These chapels intentionally keep the pulpit hot and provide an opportunity for us every week to unite around the Word in worship.